NaimaMu/SOAR-PROJECT/README.md

 ## Explanation Of Each Tool
 ### ELKStack
 - The ELK Stack collects and analyzes login logs from my Windows 11 system.
 It is used to monitor user login activity and detect suspicious behavior.
-Dashboards and detection rules help visualize where login activity is coming from and identify potential security issues.

 ### Python Script
-  - Writting  basic python script that will forward ELK logs to shuffle especially for the failed login attempts.
+  - Baisc Python script thta forwars ELK logs to Shuffle for failed login attempts.
+  - The script is set up to run automatically using "Task Scheduler" on my windows 11 whenever I log in.

 ### Shuffle
 - I am using Shuffle as my SOAR platform.